Skip to content

 What Does Emarsys Setup Look Like End to End?

-Gartner estimates that the average enterprise spends 33% of its marketing technology budget on integration and maintenance (Gartner, 2024).
-Emarsys reduces that burden through native SAP connectors — but the initial setup still needs to be done right.
+Gartner estimates the average enterprise spends 33% of its marketing technology budget on integration and maintenance (Gartner, 2024).
+Emarsys cuts that with native SAP connectors, but the initial setup still needs doing properly.
 Here are the 8 steps.

 Step 1: Tenant configuration

-Your Emarsys journey starts with provisioning your tenant — the isolated environment where your account, data, and campaigns live.
-You’ll provide:
+Everything starts with provisioning your tenant: the isolated environment where your account, data, and campaigns live.
+You hand over:

-- Initial channel requirements (email is standard; SMS and push are optional add-ons)
+• Initial channel requirements (email is standard; SMS and push are add-ons)

-You’ll complete a handover form provided by SAP and submit it to your implementation partner or through the SAP for Me customer portal.
-This typically takes 2–3 business days to process.
+You fill out a handover form from SAP and submit it through your implementation partner or the SAP for Me customer portal.
+Expect 2-3 business days.

 Step 2: Email and domain setup

-This is the most critical technical step.
+This step makes or breaks your launch.
 Poor domain configuration is the single biggest cause of deliverability problems.
+Full stop.

 What you need:

-Why a subdomain matters: If deliverability issues occur during IP warm-up, they affect only the subdomain — your primary domain reputation stays clean.
-We’ve seen companies skip this step and damage their main domain’s sender reputation.
+Why a subdomain matters: if anything goes wrong during IP warm-up, only the subdomain takes the hit.
+Your primary domain reputation stays clean.
+I’ve seen companies skip this and torch their main domain’s sender reputation.
+Not a fun conversation to have with the CTO.

-IP warm-up: Emarsys guides you through a structured warm-up programme, gradually increasing send volumes over 2–4 weeks.
-This builds reputation with inbox providers (Gmail, Outlook, Yahoo) and is essential for reaching inbox rather than spam.
+IP warm-up: Emarsys walks you through a structured warm-up programme, gradually increasing send volumes over 2-4 weeks.
+This builds reputation with inbox providers (Gmail, Outlook, Yahoo) and is the difference between landing in the inbox versus the spam folder.

-Configure tracking parameters so campaign data flows correctly to your analytics tools:
+Get your tracking parameters right so campaign data flows cleanly into analytics:

 Step 4: Web Extend and user identification

-Web Extend is Emarsys’s web tracking script — similar to Google Analytics, but purpose-built for Emarsys segmentation.
+Web Extend is Emarsys’s web tracking script.
+Think of it as Google Analytics’ purpose-built cousin for Emarsys segmentation.
 Install it on all your website pages to track:

-User identification matters: Choose how Emarsys identifies visitors.
-Options are email address (hashed for privacy) or a custom identifier from your system.
-The right choice depends on your login flow — if most visitors are authenticated, use your CRM ID.
-If most browse anonymously, use email with cookie-based fallback.
+User identification matters.
+Pick how Emarsys identifies visitors: email address (hashed for privacy) or a custom identifier from your system.
+The right pick depends on your login flow.
+If most visitors are authenticated, use your CRM ID.
+If most browse anonymously, go with email plus a cookie-based fallback.

 Step 5: Currency and web channel domains

-- Currency: Select your primary currency for purchase tracking.
+• Currency: select your primary currency for purchase tracking.
 Emarsys supports one primary currency per account.
-If you operate in multiple currencies, decide which one serves as the reporting baseline.
+If you sell in multiple currencies, decide which one becomes your reporting baseline.

-- Web domains: Register all domains and subdomains that use the Emarsys Web Channel (personalised website content).
-The Web Extend script must be installed on each.
+• Web domains: register all domains and subdomains that use the Emarsys Web Channel (personalised website content).
+The Web Extend script needs to be on each one.

 Step 6: Channel activation

-- SMS: Provide your preferred SMS gateway or use Emarsys’s built-in SMS capability.
-Requires opt-in data and compliance with local SMS regulations (stricter than email in most jurisdictions).
+• SMS: provide your preferred SMS gateway or use Emarsys’s built-in capability.
+Needs opt-in data and compliance with local SMS regulations (stricter than email in most countries).

-- Push notifications: Configure your mobile app’s push certificate (iOS) and Firebase key (Android).
-Requires the Emarsys Mobile SDK integrated into your app.
+• Push notifications: configure your mobile app’s push certificate (iOS) and Firebase key (Android).
+Requires the Emarsys Mobile SDK in your app.

-- Web push: Browser-based push notifications require Web Push SDK setup and a service worker on your website.
+• Web push: browser-based push needs Web Push SDK setup and a service worker on your site.

-Start with email.
-Add SMS and push after the email channel is stable and producing results.
-Trying to launch all channels simultaneously increases complexity without proportional benefit.
+My advice: start with email.
+Get it solid.
+Add SMS and push once email is stable and producing results.
+Launching all channels at once multiplies complexity without a proportional payoff.
+I’ve watched teams drown trying to do it all simultaneously.

 Step 7: Sales data provisioning

-This step connects your transaction data to Emarsys for revenue attribution and purchase-based segmentation.
+This wires your transaction data into Emarsys for revenue attribution and purchase-based segmentation.

-If you’re on SAP Commerce Cloud: The native connector handles this automatically.
+If you’re on SAP Commerce Cloud: the native connector handles this automatically.
 Order events flow to Emarsys in real time without custom development.
+Neat.

 Step 8: First campaign launch

-- A welcome email — triggers when a new contact registers.
-Simple, low risk, immediately validates your data flow.
+1. A welcome email.
+Triggers on new contact registration.
+Simple, low risk, and it immediately proves your data flow works.

-- An abandoned cart email — triggers when a customer adds products but doesn’t complete purchase.
+2. An abandoned cart email.
+Triggers when someone adds products but doesn’t complete purchase.
 Validates commerce integration and personalisation tokens.

-- A post-purchase follow-up — triggers after order confirmation.
+3. A post-purchase follow-up.
+Triggers after order confirmation.
 Validates transaction data flow and timing logic.

 Each of these uses Emarsys’s pre-built tactics, so you’re configuring proven strategies rather than building from scratch.